thomasmf/nomenine-defunct/documentation/tutorial/syntax.md

         ( f a b c )

-it is the first term inside the parenthesis, "f", that denotes function or action to be taken.
+it is the first term inside the parenthesis, "f", that denotes the action to be taken.
 To get the gist of what is going on, one looks at the first term.

 All the remaining parts of the parenthesis are parameters.